 A designer, urbanist, and social innovator, Liz is an expert on sustainable design and spatial innovation in challenged urban environments globally.
+She is founder and principal of Studio O, an innovation firm that works with communities in need to use the power design to deliver deep social impact.

 Liz has been actively involved in shaping two of the world’s leading public interest design nonprofits.
 In 2011, she was part of the inaugural class of Innovators-in-Residence at IDEO.org, IDEO’s sister nonprofit dedicated to fostering global poverty reduction through design and innovation.
 Prior to that, she was Design Director at Public Architecture, a national nonprofit mobilizing designers to create social change.
 Whether interviewing day laborers in Los Angeles, analyzing health clinics in Bolivia, or developing a water and health social enterprise in Kenya, she has worked to advance the cause of innovative design and strategic thinking as a tool to address the needs and desires of underserved communities.